-It is not necessary to join either a theme camp.
+It is not necessary to join a Theme Camp.
 Kiwiburn is small enough that you can camp independently and still meet people and participate in many fun things.
-If you have an idea for a theme camp, consider creating one yourself.
-The facebook page is a great resource for floating an idea and organising a new camp.
+If you have an idea for a Theme Camp, consider creating one yourself.
+The Facebook Group page is a great resource for floating an idea and organising a new camp.

 Kiwiburn has survived and flourished through sharing, trading and the giving of the gift of yourself.
 We have found the buying and selling of goods is a distraction to connecting and creating relationships.
 Selling is a transaction-based activity.
 There is NO VENDING at Kiwiburn.
 Participants who are found vending will be asked to leave.

 There is no Main Stage at Kiwiburn.
 We have a Town Hall which provides a space for performance art and music.
 This will have a limited PA facility.
 See the Town Hall coordinator to schedule a performance slot.